neomaxzero/blog/src/posts/016-mjs-modular-patterns-and-practices.md

 ## Modular patterns and practices: Leveraging Modern JavaScript

 As the language grows, we have better tools and a more extensive set of statements to express what we want.
 In the case of modular javascripts, we also have new ways of representing modular code.
 Especially from ES6 which brought several new additions to the standart and later to the browsers.
-In this 3 parts, articles I'm going to transmit what I think the book give as good features to use when building modules.
+In this 3 parts articles, I'm going to transmit what I think the book gives as good features to use when building modules.

 Syntax sugar is not only to shorten the code, drop a few words, and make it look more aestetically pleasant.
 The end goal is to have more concise and hopefully less clutter code at the end of the day.